-With the projected population growth of the Planning Area outlined in Figure 25 will come a greater demand for community facilities and public open space.
+With the projected population growth of the Planning Area outlined in Figure 18 will come a greater demand for community facilities and public open space.
 There is limited opportunity to provide these functions within the Planning Area, and as such the focus will be on improved connectivity to:

-• Areas of regional and local open space, particularly along the Swan River Foreshore and Lake Claremont, and as a result of any opportunity to share open space already provided within the surrounding private school campuses.
+- Areas of regional and local open space, particularly along the Swan River Foreshore and Lake Claremont, and as a result of any opportunity to share open space already provided within the surrounding private school campuses. - Community facilities, primarily provided within the Town Centre and the Lake Claremont area to the east / north-east of the Planning Area.

-- Swanbourne Station provides the focus for the 400m radius of the Planning Area, providing high frequency public transport connections to Fremantle and the Perth CBD. - 2 Swanbourne Local Centre is an active and popular node, and redevelopment of this centre may provide for greater efficiency of floorspace use and a broader array of potential retail and commercial offerings. - 3 The Planning Area is in relatively close proximity to Stirling Highway and the Claremont Town Centre, providing ease of access to further services within walking distance. - Protect and enhance the integrity of character streets, streetscapes and properties of heritage significance. - 5 Masterplanning of the area by the State should provide opportunity for better use of public land in the locality including the provision of open space and improved pedestrian linkages between the station and both sides of the railway.
+- Swanbourne Station provides the focus for the 400m radius of the Planning Area, providing high frequency public transport connections to Fremantle and the Perth CBD. - Swanbourne Local Centre is an active and popular node, and redevelopment of this centre may provide for greater efficiency of floorspace use and a broader array of potential retail and commercial offerings. - The Planning Area is in relatively close proximity to Stirling Highway and the Claremont Town Centre, providing ease of access to further services within walking distance. - Protect and enhance the integrity of character streets, streetscapes and properties of heritage significance. - Masterplanning of the area by the State should provide opportunity for better use of public land in the locality including the provision of open space and improved pedestrian linkages between the station and both sides of the railway.

-- There is very limited public open space within walking distance of the Planning Area. - The extent of heritage listed dwellings and character areas throughout the Planning Area result in limited redevelopment potential. - 8 The residential interfaces of higher density development will need to be carefully managed to ensure that they do not detrimentally impact on adjacent suburban residential areas.
+- There is very limited public open space within walking distance of the Planning Area. - 7 The extent of heritage listed dwellings and character areas throughout the Planning Area result in limited redevelopment potential. - The residential interfaces of higher density development will need to be carefully managed to ensure that they do not detrimentally impact on adjacent suburban residential areas.